In Your House 2: Storylines

 At the King of the Ring, Mabel, one half of the Men on a Mission tag team, won the eponymous tournament, defeating Savio Vega in the finals.
-After the match Mabel and his partner Mo assaulted Razor Ramon, who was at ringside supporting Vega during the match.
+After the match, Mabel and his partner Mo assaulted Razor Ramon, who was at ringside supporting Vega during the match.
 The 1–2–3 Kid also returned and tried to help Ramon, but Men on a Mission had the upper hand.
 The assault on Ramon further injured his ribs after suffering an injury on June 9, 1995.
 The attack led to a tag team match at the second In Your House pay-per-view, with Ramon and Vega teaming up to take on Men on a Mission.

 At Wrestlemania XI, Owen Hart and Yokozuna had joined forces to win the WWF Tag Team Championship from the Smoking Gunns.
 The Allied Powers, consisting of Lex Luger and The British Bulldog, seemed as obvious challengers.
-Luger had feuded with Yokozuna over the WWF World Championship between 1993 and 1994, whereas Bulldog had supported his brother-in-law Bret Hart in his freud against Bret's brother Owen.
+Luger had feuded with Yokozuna over the WWF World Championship between 1993 and 1994, whereas Bulldog had supported his brother-in-law Bret Hart in his feud against Bret's brother Owen.
 At Wrestlemania XI, the Allied Powers proved themselves by defeating the Blu Brothers and were given a title shot at this event.